Why Is Anything Conscious?: Relevant Causal Identities

 \subsection{Preconditions}

 There are preconditions for the existence of a causal identity.
 First, the vocabulary $\mathfrak{v}_\mathfrak{a}$ of an organism $\mathfrak{a}$ must be of sufficient \textbf{scale} to ensure that observations are \textit{distinguishable} from interventions.
 Second, there must be an \textbf{incentive} to construct it.
 Inference is only possible if some states are preferable to others.
 One cannot derive what ``ought'' to be from a statement of what ``is''.
 Natural selection provides a notion of what ought to be, by eliminating anything which ought not.
+In a creature that can die, death grounds meaning \cite{bennett2025thesis}.

 \begin{enumerate} \item The \textbf{scale} precondition requires $\mathfrak{v}$ contain the causal identity. \item The \textbf{incentive} precondition is that fitness \textit{demands} the causal identity. \end{enumerate}